perseusrealdeal/PerseusUISystemKit/README.md

 }
 ```

-There is another way to be notified of Dark Mode changed, KVO.
-To learn have a look at [sample](https://github.com/perseusrealdeal/macos.darkmode.discovery) directly.
+There is another way to be notified of Dark Mode—KVO.

+> [`DarkModeImageView`](https://github.com/perseusrealdeal/PerseusUISystemKit/blob/master/Sources/PerseusUISystemKit/Classes/DarkModeImageView.swift) class is an expressive sample of Dark Mode KVO usage for both macOS and iOS as well.

 # License MIT